 Although the work presented here signifies an important contribution to Mars Polar Science, many questions still remain.
 A detailed model of the evolution of the SPRC has remained elusive, as well as a complete picture of the evolution of polar geology and the relationship between both polar caps.

 The primary goal of research on Mars’ SPRC is to establish a theory for its formation and stability over time.
 I have shown here the importance of continuous monitoring in order to advance our understanding of its geology and interactions with the atmosphere.
-This trend must continue, as the development of the field relies heavily on analysis of temporal changes of the surface in images and other data.
+This monitoring must continue, as the development of the field relies heavily on analysis of temporal changes of the surface in images and other data.
 Modeling like that of Byrne [2011], constrained by these continued observations of the SPRC, will be crucial in to construct a complete theory of evolution and stability for the SPRC.

-As for Martian polar cyclostratigraphy, its overarching objective is to define in the detail the nature of the astronomical forcing of the stratigraphy, and thereby build a comprehensive model of formation and evolution of both polar caps.
-An obvious future step to further this goal must be to reproduce the studies of the NPLD on the SPLD.
+The overarching objective of my NPLD work is to define in the detail the nature of the astronomical forcing of the stratigraphy, and thereby build a comprehensive model of formation and evolution of both polar layered deposits.
+An obvious future step to further this goal must be to apply the techniques used on the NPLD to the SPLD.
 Further constraints on the evolution of polar insolation on the south pole before 20 Myrs will be necessary to achieve this goal.
 However, the data and techniques already exist to observationally study the SPLD and map its stratigraphy in a way similar to what was presented here in Chapter 3.

 In the absence of ice cores from the PLD, their comprehensive stratigraphic description will require a combination and correlation of all datasets available.
 The optical and radar-based stratigraphies have predominantly been studied in isolation.
 The difficulty in individually tying these records to Martian insolation cycles is reminiscent of issues experienced decades earlier in terrestrial climate science, in which orbital climate forcing was ultimately confirmed by the correlation of sedimentary, geochemical and paleomagnetic records.
-Therefore, the integration of the available Martian datasets is necessary in order to build a complete climate record for the NPLD and later for the SPLD.
+Therefore, the integration of the available Martian datasets will be necessary in order to build a complete climate record for the NPLD and later for the SPLD.
 In general, both radar and optical layers are assumed to result from varying amounts of silicic impurities in the water ice that makes up the deposits.
-So correlating both datasets will require modeling synthetic stratigraphies that mimic the various types of datasets.
-The integration of optical, topographic, and radar data would then result in a quantitative stratigraphic record of dust fraction vs. depth at high resolution.
-Finally, this stratigraphic record can then be used to constrain models of layer accumulation such as the one used in Chapter 4.
+So correlating both datasets will require modeling synthetic stratigraphies (such as the model I applied in chapter four) that mimic the various types of datasets.
+The integration of optical, topographic, and radar data would then result in a quantitative stratigraphic record of dust fraction vs. depth at high resolution and this stratigraphic record can then be used to constrain models of layer accumulation.
 The final result of combining these diverse datasets with accumulation models will be a comprehensive, dated stratigraphic model of the NPLD that fully describes the climate history responsible for their formation.

-Approaching these problems from the perspective of studying the past and present climate in order to relate the two and build a history of planetary evolution will advance not only Mars Science, but also provide a basis for comparative planetology with the evolution of Earth, Venus and even exoplanetary systems discovered in the future that may be similar to ours, thereby contributing to the development of a great number of areas in Planetary Science.
+Approaching these problems from the perspective of studying the past and present climate in order to relate the two and build a history of planetary evolution will advance not only Mars Science, but also provide a basis for comparative planetology with the evolution of Earth, Venus and even exoplanetary systems discovered in the future that may be similar to ours

 APPENDIX A1